 Many local authorities assess employees' individual training needs through regular job appraisals, which enable the line manager and the employee to identify current and future training needs.
 This could involve in-house training sessions or support towards other formal qualifications.

-There is no typical career path, because the diverse nature of the profession and the range of jobs, roles, and departments, means people will tend to pursue different routes depending on their own strengths and interests.
+There's no typical career path in local government because the diverse nature of the profession, and the wide range of jobs, roles and departments, means that people will tend to pursue different routes depending on their own strengths and interests.

-Movement between internal departments and between different local authorities is quite common and can be a good way of gaining broader experience and advancing your career.
-Many local authorities may allow you to transfer to different departments on a secondment basis.
+Movement between departments and between different local authorities is possible and can be a good way of gaining broader experience and advancing your career.
+There may also be opportunities to transfer to different departments on a secondment.